bk7084/bk7084.github.io/assignments/Assignment_03_TextureShading.md

 Since it is so hard to approximate, old graphics applications used to make it easy for themselves and just assume all objects are hit by some constant amount of background light.
 This is a very crude approximation and in no way photo-realistic, but it is better than nothing.

-### Your task

-As the first step to make the David bust reflect some light, we will do the same.
-The file `ShaderFrag.glsl` contains a function called `Ambient`.
-It is your task to fill in this function to return a `vec3` containing the ambient reflection.
-Therefore, you have to choose an ambient light intensity (to your taste) and multiply it with the object’s surface color.
-Keep in mind that the background light will be added in addition to all other reflected light, so the final ambient reflection should be quite dark.

-# Assignment 2

 ## Diffuse Reflection